 Our approach relies on finding images in a data set that are in a sense similar to the one being reconstructed.
-The similarity may be defined using a metric such as euclidean distance or other metrics.
+The similarity may be defined using a metric such as Euclidean distance or other metrics.
 Assume we have a data set $\left \{ \x_n, \y_n \right \}_{n=1}^N$ with $N$ reference or ground-truth images $\x_n$ and their corresponding k-space measurements $\y_n$ (with multi-coil data), we use the distance metric $d$ to find the $k$ nearest neighbors to an (estimated/reconstructed) image $\x$ as follows:

 where $C$ is a set of cardinality $k$ containing indices of feasible neighbors, and $\mathcal{C}$ denotes the set of all such sets with $k$ elements.
 Different distance functions could produce a different set of similar neighbors, which could then affect the outcome of the reconstruction algorithm, as our network modeling is dependent on the choice of the local data set.

 As a result, we used different metrics for evaluating our approach in this work.
 The distances serve as a proxy for data similarity, with nearby data considered similar and distant data considered dissimilar.
-We used the euclidean distance, Manhattan distance, and normalized cross-correlation as distance metrics as follows.
+We used the Manhattan distance, Euclidean distance, and normalized cross-correlation as distance metrics as follows.

-In all cases, we select the top $k$ most similar neighbors from a set that correspond to the $k$ smallest distances in~\eqref{eq:bm_formulation}.
+In all cases, we select the top $k$ most similar neighbors (from a set) that correspond to the $k$ smallest distances in~\eqref{eq:bm_formulation}.
 The indices of the chosen images are in the set $\hat{C}_{\x}$, i.e., they are the minimizer in~\eqref{eq:bm_formulation}.
 These neighbors can be used to train the local model.
 These are expected to capture structures most similar to the image being reconstructed, enabling a highly effective reconstruction model to be learned.